talon-one/talon_one.js/docs/ManagementApi.md

 ## createCoupons

-> InlineResponse2004 createCoupons(applicationId, campaignId, body, opts)
+> InlineResponse2004 createCoupons(applicationId, campaignId, newCoupons, opts)

-Create Coupons
+Create coupons

 Create coupons according to some pattern.
 Up to 20.000 coupons can be created without a unique prefix.
 When a unique prefix is provided, up to 200.000 coupons can be created.